OfficeDev/Microsoft-Teams-Samples/samples/bot-request-approval/csharp/README.md

   ![Request Card](BotRequestApproval/Images/RequestCard.png)

-- After submitting requester can edit or cancel the request.
+- After submitting the request, requester can edit or cancel the request.

   ![Edit/Cancel Card](BotRequestApproval/Images/EditCancelCard.png)

 Manager:

-- After user submit the request manager can approve/reject the request.
+- After requester submit the request, manager can approve/reject the request.
+  Note: Only the manager of the request will see the buttons to approve/reject the request.

   ![Approve/Reject Card](BotRequestApproval/Images/ApproveRejectCard.png)

-- If manager approves or rejects the request card will be refreshed for all the members in groupchat.
+- If manager approves or rejects the request, card will be refreshed for all the members in group chat.

   ![Status Card](BotRequestApproval/Images/StatusCard.png)

 Others:

-- Other members in groupchat cand see request details only.
+- Other members in group chat can see the request details only.

 ![Other member Card](BotRequestApproval/Images/OtherMemberCard.png)